shakedzy/pycharles/README.md

 * `seed`: A seed to be supplied to the model's pseudo-random number generator.
 Default value: system time (`int(time.time())`)
 * `verbose`: Boolean.
 Set verbosity level.
 Default: False

+### Offspring functions:
+The `offspring_functions` module contains two basics offspring functions which create two new subjects out of two existing subjects.
+Both functions use the `all_values` parameter required by the model to convert the subjects to binary encoding.
+They then apply some logic on the binary sequence, and then decode it back to the newly created subjects.

+Each function also has an extension with the `_func` prefix, which takes only `all_values` parameter and return a partial function of the function itself.
+These extensions are the ones used by the model.

+* `slice_and_stitch`: This function chooses a location along the binary sequences, slices both sequences at that location and replaces the second halves.
+For example, if the two subjects are `000000` and `111111` are being slices in the middle, the result will ve `000111` and `111000`.
+* `parents_similarity`: This function creates two new subjects by comparing the bits of the binary sequences of the provided subjects (the parents).
+If both parents have the same bit in a certain location, the offspring have a very high probability of having the same bit too in that location.
+If the parents' bits are opposite, than the offspring's bits are chosen randomly.
+For example, say the parents are s1 = `11000` and s2 = `11101`, then with high probability the offspring will be s1_new = `11100` and s2_new = `11001` (the middle and last digit are randomly chosen)

 ## Examples:
 Examples are found in the project's test directory, in the `examples` module.